quantmind/d3-view/README.md

 ### Plugins

-Plugins usually add functionality to a view object.
+Plugins usually add functionality to a view-model.
 There is no strictly defined scope for a plugin but there are typically several types of plugins you can write: